 I received my Masters in Education from the University of Michigan, Ann Arbor and my Bachelors of Arts in Government with Honors from Dartmouth College in Hanover, New Hampshire.
 I have taught 6th, 7th and 8th grade International Baccalaureate reading and writing for the past three years at a high performing charter school in Detroit.
 In addition, I taught 11th grade American History in Newark, New Jersey and 9th grade English language arts in Chicago, Illinois, over the past two summers.
 I love all facets of education!
 I have tutored Advanced Placement Government, Advanced Placement United States history, and ACT English in my spare time.
 During my tutoring sessions, I use a variety of reading strategies including the clarifying, predicting, questioning, and summarizing.
 Besides tutoring, I enjoy reading, writing, watching movies, and doing yoga.

-Dartmouth College - BA, Government
+Undergraduate Degree: Dartmouth College - Bachelor in Arts, Government

 AP US Government

 College Level American History

 High School Level American History

 Q & A

 Critical thinking is key!